 “The XC40 is our first entry in the small SUV segment, broadening the appeal of the Volvo brand and moving it in a new direction,” said Håkan Samuelsson, President and Chief Executive.
 “It represents a fresh, creative and distinctive new member of the Volvo line-up.
 So it only feels natural to reveal the XC40 here in Milan, a buzzing European hotspot for fashion, art, design and lifestyle.”

 Production of the new XC40 starts at Volvo Cars’ plant in Ghent, Belgium in November.
-The car is expected to come to India next year, and of course make its appearance at the 2018 Auto Expo near Delhi.
+The car is expected to come to India next year.